j233guo/python-socket-program/readme.md

 client.py is the client application testfile.txt is a text file that can be used to test the program.

-The server application was built and tested on ubuntu1604-002.student.cs.uwaterloo.ca The client application was built and tested on ubuntu1604-006.student.cs.uwaterloo.ca

 ## Instructions
 1. Execute server.py on the server host by typing command line on server host: